harder-workshop/robosoft_2025/2-contributing.md

 ## Submission Details

 - For poster only submissions, please follow the [IEEE RAS template](http://ras.papercept.net/conferences/support/files/ieeeconf.zip).
 - For demo submissions, please upload your abstract and then your video as supplementary material.
 Video files should be no longer than 2 minutes, up to 50 mb, and in .mp4 format.
+The option for supplementary material will appear in the author console after submitting the abstract.
 - The review process is single-blind.
 - Submission and review for conference alignment will be handled through the Microsoft Conference Management Toolkit.